mehdihadeli/awesome-software-architecture/docs/grpc.md

 - [aspnetrun/run-aspnet-grpc](https://github.com/aspnetrun/run-aspnet-grpc) - Using gRPC in Microservices for Building a high-performance Interservice Communication with .Net 5.
 See gRPC Microservices and Step by Step Implementation on .NET Course w/ discount
 - [jtattermusch/grpc-loadbalancing-kubernetes-examples](https://github.com/jtattermusch/grpc-loadbalancing-kubernetes-examples) - gRPC Load Balancing on Kubernetes examples
 - [wicharypawel/net-core-grpc-load-balance](https://github.com/wicharypawel/net-core-grpc-load-balance)
+- [AntonioFalcaoJr/EDA.CleanArch.DDD.CQRS.EventSourcing](https://github.com/AntonioFalcaoJr/EDA.CleanArch.DDD.CQRS.EventSourcing) - The main objective of this cloud-native project is to represent the state of the art of a distributed, reliable, and highly scalable system by interpreting the most relevant principles of Reactive Domain Driven Design.